 Cindy has taught dance for over 10 years in every kind of atmosphere: public schools, competitive dance studios, strictly recreational dance studios, and professional ballet schools.
 She was an adjunct faculty member at Southeastern University and teacher at Dickinson College.
 All these experiences have given her a vast knowledge of the dance community.

 Ever since she was little, choreographing on her friends and performing shows for her parents, Cindy has envisioned owning her own dance studio and performing company.
 She believes in creating a school that does not focus solely on one group of dancers, but gives equal attention and enthusiasm to all students no matter their age, skill level, body type, or career aspirations.
 Cindy believes strongly in fostering a positive and happy environment where the focus is on the students' love of dance and not on competitiveness and winning.
-She is thrilled for this dream to come true and be a part of Rochester Community!
+She is thrilled for this dream to come true and be a part of the Rochester Community!